 This page is "browser friendly".
-Make your browser window as wide as you want it.
+On a "proper" computer, make your browser window as wide as you want it.
 The text will flow nicely for you.
 It is easier to read in a narrow window.
 With most browsers, pressing plus, minus or zero while the control key (ctrl) is held down will change the texts size.
 (Enlarge, reduce, restore to default, respectively.)
 (This is fully explained, and there are more tips, at my Power Browsing page.)

 It also includes indications, if not always full explanations, of Things You Need to Understand if you want do go beyond the basics of merely visiting other people's web pages, or using other servers provided for you by other people... e.g. email servers.